ZipCode-UA/BattleShip/README.md

 - A C++ compiler (e.g., GCC, Clang, or MSVC)

 ### Contribution Steps
 1. Assign an issue to yourself and move it to In Progress.
+This is done in the BattleShip Project page not the repository page.
 2. Clone the repository:
     ```bash
     git clone https://github.com/ZipCode-UA/BattleShip